C00kier/CookiersLib/README.md

 #### Yaml config utilities (FileConfiguration Object utilities)
 - function for colorize String via config with usage of "&" sign
-- function for colorize List<String> via config with usage of "&" sign
+- function for colorize List of Stings via config with usage of "&" sign

 ## How to use
 Just paste this code into your project and you will have access to all utilities